 Facebook can’t make people remove photos that don’t violate our Statement of Rights and Responsibilities.
 However, if simply removing the tag isn't enough, you have a few options:

-You can anonymously report photos that violate our Statement of Rights and Responsibilities (ex: pornography) by clicking Report This Photo in the Options menu at the bottom of the photo.
+You can anonymously report photos that don't follow our Terms (ex: nudity).
 Facebook reviews these complaints and takes down photos as necessary.

 Don't like a photo you're tagged in?
-It's not a violation of our Statement of Rights and Responsibilities to post a photo that is unflattering, so please don't report a photo just because you don't like the way you look in it.
+It's not against our Terms to post a photo that is unflattering, so please don't report a photo just because you don't like the way you look in it.
 Learn about steps you can take for unflattering photos.

-To report a photo that violates our policies:
+To report a photo that doesn't follow our policies:

 - Click the photo you want to report

-- Hover over the photo, then click Options in the bottom right
+- Hover over the photo and then click Options in the bottom right

-- Select Report, then select I think it shouldn't be on Facebook and click Continue
+- Select Report > I think it shouldn't be on Facebook > Continue

 Learn how to report other types of content.